Craig McCall

 Craig Stuart Andrew McCall (born 19 July 1996) is a Scottish footballer who last played as a midfielder for South Georgia Tormenta in the USL League One.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 McCall played with the academy sides at Bradford City and Motherwell.

-After been released by Motherwell, McCall moved to the United States to play college soccer at Eastern Florida State College, where he made 36 appearances, scoring 7 goals and tallying 13 assists over two seasons.
+After being released by Motherwell, McCall moved to the United States to play college soccer at Eastern Florida State College, where he made 36 appearances, scoring 7 goals and tallying 13 assists over two seasons.

 In 2017 and early 2018, McCall returned to United Kingdom to play with lower league sides Edusport Academy in the Lowland Football League and English Northern Counties East Football League Premier Division Knaresborough Town and their reserve side.

 McCall went back to the United States in 2018 to play two further seasons of college soccer at Florida Institute of Technology, making 31 appearances, scoring a single goal and creating 10 assists for the Panthers.

 Following college, McCall spent a season in the USL League Two with South Georgia Tormenta FC 2.